GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 # Configuring Spinnaker

-When you install Spinnaker for GCP, Spinnaker comes pre-configured with a connection to Google Cloud Build's Pub/Sub topic in the same project it's installed on.
+When you install Spinnaker for GCP, Spinnaker comes pre-configured with a connection to Google Cloud Build's Pub/Sub topic in the same project it's installed on (and another one for the Google Container Registry topic).
 This is sufficient for our demonstration here.
-In real world scenarios you can add connection to different projects.
+In real world scenarios you can add connection to different projects as Spinnaker will probably reside in a different project from your user cluster.

 For GKE we created the connection after installing Spinnaker in the beginning of this solution.

-Creating the Application and the Pipeline
+## Creating the Application and the Pipeline

 The first step is to create an application in Spinnaker.
 For that, in Spinnaker console:

 1. Click on **Actions**